CodeHex/neuralnet/README.md

 - `SetIterations(iterations uint)` - number of iterations used to train the model, defaults to 1000
 - `SetRegularizationFactor(regularizationFactor float64)` - the regularization factor to use.
 0 indicates not to regularize.
 - `SetDropoutKeepProbability` - enables dropout by specifying the probability neurons should be kept (i.e. not dropped).
 0 indicates not to dropout.
+- `SetMiniBatchSize` - splits the training set into mini batches for large data sets

 The last layer must be a single neuron using the `sigmoid` activation function for binary classification.